Updated: October 19, 2023

 Special care should be taken when organizing events that include high-aerosolizing activities, such as singing and dancing.

-- Ensure that the facility has good ventilation as described above.
+- Consider spaces that have good ventilation as described above.

 Hosting Meetings and Events